petermost/JoinJson/README.md

-# MergeJson
+# JoinJson
-Merge multiple JSON files to one.
+Join multiple JSON files to one.